Applied Behavior Analysis (ABA) 2017 Changes to Procedure Codes

 The Agency for Health Care Administration (Agency) has developed the Behavior Analysis (BA) service for Medicaid recipients under 21 years of age (herein referred to as “children”).
 The new service will be delivered by a specific provider type created for BA services (Provider Type 39).
 This new service will replace coverage of Applied Behavior Analysis (ABA) services that is currently reimbursed under the following policies: Community Behavioral Health, Early Intervention Services, and the Individual Budgeting Home and Community-Based Services Waiver.

-- Effective January 1, 2017, new Temporary ABA Procedure Codes will replace the codes currently used for these services.
+- Effective January 1, new Temporary ABA Therapy CPT Codes (2017) will replace the codes currently used for these services.

 - These temporary therapy billing codes are currently being used by some private insurance carriers.

 - Multiple procedure codes will replace a current code.

 - Modifiers will be required with some codes.

 - An approved Behavior Treatment Plan may include group therapy that: